GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 This acoustic information consists of a one-second-long recorded signal mapped to the time-frequency domain.
 Practically, the observations are #shape("C", "F", "T") real tensors where $C$ is the number of output channels, $F$ of frequency bins, and $T$ of temporal indices.
 Formally, the observation space is $Omega = RR^(C times F times T)$.
-The goal of the agent will be to learn a mapping $s -> pi(dot | s)$ from this space to the probabilities over actions.
+The agent's goal is to learn a mapping $s -> pi(dot | s)$ from this space to the probabilities over actions.
 This represents the essence of the audio-based navigation task: learning to decide how to move depending on what is heard.
 The observability function translates the listening process.
 Sound sources speak continuously.